GENERAL ADMISSION POLICIES & PROCEDURES

-Applicants can be considered for admission into grades one through eight if space is available.
+Applicants can be considered for admission into grades 1st through 7th if space is available.
 Admissions decisions are then made in accordance with the school admissions priorities, as outlined below.
-If an applicant cannot be accommodated in a given year, the parents will be asked whether they would like their child to remain on the applicant list for the following year.
-All applicants must provide the most recent report card and take an assessment.
+If an applicant cannot be accommodated in a given year, the student may be placed on a waitlist for the following year.
+All applicants must take an assessment.

-Kindergarten applicants must provide a pre-school assessment prior to acceptance.
-Applicants for all other grades must submit a current report card prior to scheduling an assessment.
+Kindergarten applicants must provide a pre-school evaluation prior to acceptance.
+This can be found here and through the link in the application.
+Applicants for grades 1st-7th must submit a current report card prior to scheduling an assessment.

 ADMISSIONS PRIORITIES: At Corpus Christi School, we strive to reflect the diversity of the parish as well as to maintain gender balance within each class.
 These considerations are weighed within each of the admissions priorities described below:

 - Children of active parishioners with a sibling currently enrolled;

 - Catholic children who have a sibling enrolled in school but are not active parishioners;

 - Catholic children who are not active parishioners;